ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 Report by Áine Phelan and Patrick Healy

 ### Context
-Patrick and I participated in Melbourne’s first [Datathon for Social Good](https://www.ourcommunity.com.au/datathon), serving [Community Hubs Australia](https://www.communityhubs.org.au/) (CHA), a not-for-profit organisation which helps to build social cohesion Australia-wide, particularly amongst the migrant community.
+We participated in Melbourne’s first [Datathon for Social Good](https://www.ourcommunity.com.au/datathon), serving [Community Hubs Australia](https://www.communityhubs.org.au/) (CHA), a not-for-profit organisation which helps to build social cohesion Australia-wide, particularly amongst the migrant community.

 Community Hubs and their programs are gateways that engage and support migrant women with young children, where isolation can be a serious social issue.
 There are already dozens of hubs in operation, and future plans to expand.
 Hubs are hosted in schools to provide a range of activities for children and adults, such as English lessons, maternal and child health, and playgroups.
 They provide welcoming places for migrant families, and especially these mothers, to come and connect.